RPI, CPI & inflation: phone mid-contract price rises explained

 Unfortunately, it’s not so simple - at least with most networks.

-In recent years, the majority of networks have modified the terms and conditions in their phone contracts, stating that the monthly price you pay can increase once a year, in line with inflation (either RPI or CPI - more on this later), plus an additional fixed percentage set by the provider.
+In recent years, the majority of networks have modified the terms and conditions for their mobile contracts, stating that the monthly price you pay can increase once a year, in line with inflation (either RPI or CPI - more on this later), plus an additional fixed percentage set by the provider.

 Phone and SIM only contracts are equally affected by mid-contract price rises.
 However, 30 day / 1 month SIM only tariffs aren’t affected, as they technically aren’t contracts.